MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

 There are many types of users in Viva Engage and managing each of them is different.

-- Users with Microsoft Azure Active Directory (AD) identity
+- Users with Microsoft Entra identity
-- Users without Azure AD
+- Users without Microsoft Entra ID
 - Guests

 As a Microsoft 365 Global administrator, you control the lifecycle for Viva Engage users through the Microsoft 365 admin center, in addition to managing them through Viva Engage.